bencodezen/vue-enterprise-boilerplate/README.md

 # 3. Replace this README's CI badge with a note about when you started
 # and a link to a compare URL, so that you can always get an overview
-# of new features added to the boilerplate since you did.
+# of new features added to the boilerplate since you cloned.
 node _start.js

 # 4. Delete the start script, as there can be only one beginning.